Niobrara, Nebraska

-Niobrara (/ˌnaɪ.əˈbrærə/; Omaha: Ní Ubthátha Tʰáⁿwaⁿgthaⁿ /sio/, meaning "water spread-out") is a village in Knox County, Nebraska, United States.
+Niobrara (/ˌnaɪ.əˈbrærə/ NY-ə-BRARR-ə; Ní Ubthátha /oma/ or Tʰáⁿwaⁿgthaⁿ /oma/, meaning 'water spread-out') is a village in Knox County, Nebraska, United States.
 The population was 363 at the 2020 census.

 History

 Niobrara was founded in 1856, when a group of men headed by a Dr. Benneville Yeakel Shelly marked their claim to an area on the banks of the Missouri River.
 There, a fort was built to protect the early settlers from Indian attacks.
 The settlement took its name from the Niobrara River.

 The village has been moved twice.
 It was first moved after a winter flood destroyed parts of the original settlement in 1881.
 It was moved again after a ruling in 1976 by the US Court of Claims, in the case of Barnes v.
 United States.
 The court ruled that US Corps of Engineers was responsible for ground water related damage driven by sediment build up caused by the Gavins Point Dam.